Shikaga/PitchBlackAnalysis/index.md

- When the rain starts to fall, Riddick asks "So where the hell's your God now?".
-But shortly after, when Carolyn convinces Riddick to save them, the Imam finally says, "There is my my God, Mr Riddick", to which Riddick simply smiles in acknowledgement.
+ When the rain starts to fall, Riddick asks `"So where the hell's your God now?"`.
+But shortly after, when Carolyn convinces Riddick to save them, the Imam finally says, `"There is my my God, Mr Riddick"`, to which Riddick simply smiles in acknowledgement.

 Yes, that sentence can be interpreted two ways, but I think it can simply be taken as the Imam trying to say that God has a plan for Riddick.

-As they finally fly into the sunset, the Imam acknowledges, that "There is so much prayer to make up for, I scarcely know where to begin", Jack replies, "I know where I would start".
+As they finally fly into the sunset, the Imam acknowledges, that `"There is so much prayer to make up for, I scarcely know where to begin"`, Jack replies, `"I know where I would start"`.

 I never did really understand what Jack meant in this scene.
 The best I can guess is that she meant that she would thank God for Riddick, but if anyone has a better idea I would love to hear it.